Transform

 Choose from Nearest (for pixel art), Bilinear (general use), or Lanczos (highest quality downscaling) interpolation.
 Enable Proportional to lock Scale X and Y together for uniform scaling.

 An optional Background input pin lets you composite the transformed image over a background in a single node, eliminating the need for separate Pad + Transform + Composite chains.
-Use the Output Mode switch to choose between Composite (over background) or Transformed Only.
+Use the Output Mode switch to choose between Composite (over background) or Transformed Only; in Composite mode, Blend Mode and Opacity controls govern how the transformed image mixes with the background.

 Parameters

-Lock Scale X and Y together for uniform scaling
+Lock Scale X and Y together for proportional scaling

 Output